timrobinson/Parkinsonism-DRAFT/manuscript.md

 This distinction underscores a fundamental difference in how dysbiosis may contribute to disease pathogenesis.
 While gram-negative bacterial products like LPS typically require a leaky gut to access host immune receptors at the cell surface, gram-positive bacteria may bypass this barrier by releasing extracellular vesicles (EVs).
 These EVs can be endocytosed by immune cells, delivering immunogenic peptidoglycan fragments such as muramyl dipeptide (MDP) directly into the cytosol, where they activate NOD2 and initiate inflammatory signaling.

 The intestinal lining forms a complex, multilayered barrier that regulates the interface between the gut microbiota and host tissues.
 At its outermost surface—and directly adjacent to the gut microbiome—lies a single layer of epithelial cells joined by tight junction proteins, which together constitute the first physical and immunological barrier to microbial intrusion.
 In a healthy gut, this epithelial layer prevents bacterial products like LPS and MDP from entering deeper tissue compartments.
 However, when this barrier is compromised, a condition often referred to as “leaky gut,” microbial fragments can cross the epithelium and access the underlying lamina propria.
 This connective tissue layer hosts a rich network of immune cells, including macrophages and dendritic cells, as well as enteric glial cells that support local neuronal populations.
 It is within the lamina propria that much of the innate immune response is initiated, particularly through pattern recognition receptors such as TLR4 and NOD2.
 As such, the integrity of the intestinal epithelium plays a central role in determining whether microbial signals are safely contained or become the spark for a sustained inflammatory response.

+Enteric neurons reside within the gut wall in close proximity to immune and glial cells, forming a dense network governing gastrointestinal motility, secretion, and immune surveillance.
+Unlike dopaminergic neurons in the peripheral or central nervous systems, dopaminergic neurons in the enteric nervous system are unmyelinated, leaving the axonal membrane continuously exposed to the extracellular environment and rendering them more vulnerable to inflammatory damage.
+Their anatomical position—embedded within the lamina propria and submucosal plexus—places them in direct communication with both the gut epithelium and resident immune cells.
+This intimate spatial relationship makes enteric neurons among the first neuronal populations exposed to microbial products and other toxins.
+Although unmyelination is a common feature of enteric neurons, the selective vulnerability of dopaminergic populations likely reflects additional factors—such as their metabolic burden and reliance on α-synuclein—a topic explored further in a later section.
+This combination of environmental exposure and structural vulnerability positions enteric neurons as early targets in the pathogenesis of synucleinopathies such as Parkinson’s Disease and Multiple System Atrophy.

 ________________________________